 - Does not provide for required Japan National Health Insurance, personal accident insurance, or application fee

-Prospective fellowship students are expected to take Japanese classes in the Japanese Education Center at Chubu University in the fall semester prior to the start of graduate study.
+Prospective fellowship students are able to take Japanese classes in the Japanese Education Center at Chubu University in the fall semester prior to the start of graduate study.
 During this period, students are exempted from paying the tuition for the Japanese language study but are responsible for all the other living expenses.

 After successfully completing the language program, the prospective students must take and pass the International Student Graduate School Entrance Examination for the desired program of admission at Chubu University.
 The examination is held in February.